CurioTeam/dss/README.md

 ## Settlement

-Another important difference between SCD and MCD is in the handling of System Debt.
+Another important difference between Single Collateral system and Multi Collateral system is in the handling of System Debt.
 System Debt is debt that has been taken from risky CDPs.
-In SCD this is covered by diluting the collateral pool via the PETH mechanism.
-In MCD this is covered by dilution of an external token, namely MKR.
+In Single Collateral system this is covered by diluting the collateral pool via the PETH mechanism (for ETH as collateral asset).
+In Multi Collateral Curio Stablecoin this is covered by dilution of an external token, namely CGT.

 As in collateral liquidation, this dilution occurs by an auction (`flop`), using a fixed-size lot.

-In order to reduce the collateral intensity of large CDP liquidations, MKR dilution is delayed by a configurable period (e.g 1 week).
+In order to reduce the collateral intensity of large CDP liquidations, CGT dilution is delayed by a configurable period (e.g 1 week).

-Similarly, System Surplus is handled by an auction (`flap`), which sells off Csc surplus in return for the highest bidder in MKR.
+Similarly, System Surplus is handled by an auction (`flap`), which sells off CSC surplus in return for the highest bidder in CGT.

 ## Authentication